erxes/erxes/docs/docs/deployment/deployment/docker.md

 sidebar_label: By Docker
 ---

-The following documentation will guide you through the installation of an erxes project using <a href="https://www.docker.com/" target="_blank">**Docker**</a> on <a href="https://ubuntu.com/" target="_blank">**Ubuntu**</a> in order to use erxes.
-This the guideline will be dedicated to developers who is about to use erxes for their businesses only.
+The following documentation will guide you through the installation process of an erxes project using <a href="https://www.docker.com/" target="_blank">**Docker**</a> on <a href="https://ubuntu.com/" target="_blank">**Ubuntu**</a>.
+This guideline will be dedicated to developers who are about to use erxes for their business purposes only.
 If you want to customize or develop additional plugins on erxes, please go to <a href="https://docs.erxes.io/docs/intro">the developer installation guideline</a>.

-Docker is an open platform that allows to develop, ship and run applications by using containers (i.e. packages containing all the parts an application needs to function, such as libraries and dependencies).
+Docker is an open platform that allows users to develop, ship, and run applications by using containers (i.e. packages containing all the parts an application needs to function, such as libraries and dependencies).

 ## Installation video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Vq2TbSqnWOY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## First steps: Setting up a server with Ubuntu 22.10

-You must have an account with your hosting provider prior to doing these steps.
+You must have an account with your host provider prior to completing these steps.

 - Choose a server size that corresponds with the **minimum** requirements for installing with **Quickstart**:
   - **Ubuntu 22.10 x64** installed and running
   - **4 CPU**
   - **minimum 8GB RAM**
-  - ability to to SSH into the server
+  - Ability to to SSH into the server
-  - If you're using a **subdomain**, then the **subdomain** must be created with your hosting provider hosting your main domain's website or app.
-The DNS needs to be pointed to your server.
+  - If you're using a **subdomain**, then the **subdomain** must be created with your host provider hosting your main domain's website or app.
+The DNS needs to be directed to your server.
 (See below)

 ### Configure your DNS Records to point at your server

 Your server will have an **IP address**.
-You will need to point your domain name to your new server.
+You will need to direct your domain name to your new server.

-- If you are using a **subdomain**, you will need to follow the instructions of updating the `A Records' of the hosting company for your website.
+- If you are using a **subdomain**, you will need to follow the instructions of updating the `A Records' of the host company for your website.
 - If you are NOT using a **subdomain**, then you will need to follow the instructions of your domain name registrar.

 :::note Example with a domain called, example.com